aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <p>This simple scheme does not support placing a module within multiple
 namespaces or allowing users to put existing modules in a new namespace.</p>

-<h5>Checking multiple &ldquo;.cmi&rdquo; files</h5>
+<h5>Checking multiple “.cmi” files</h5>

 <p>The name of the namespace containing a compilation unit could be included in
-the &ldquo;.cmi&rdquo; file of that unit.
+the “.cmi” file of that unit.
 Then, when looking for a module
 <span class="highlight"><code><span class="nc">Foo</span><span class="o">#</span><span class="nc">Bar</span></code></span>
-, the compiler would try every &ldquo;bar.cmi&rdquo; file in its search path until it found one that was part of the &ldquo;Foo&rdquo; namespace.
-This may require the compiler to open all the &ldquo;bar.cmi&rdquo; files on its search path, which could be expensive on certain operating systems.</p>
+, the compiler would try every “bar.cmi” file in its search path until it found one that was part of the “Foo” namespace.
+This may require the compiler to open all the “bar.cmi” files on its search path, which could be expensive on certain operating systems.</p>

 <p>This scheme does not support allowing users to put existing modules in a new